belugalearning/tools-basis/README.md

-# Tools Basis

-## Handy Tools:
+### Compiling Resources:

 You'll need to install optipng first. `brew install optipng` if you have http://brew.sh/ installed.

+Add/ remove any resources

-Run `./compile_resources.sh` to update the references in resource.js
+Run `./compile_resources.sh` to update the references in resource.json

-## Releasing:

-To update the teach.belugalearning.com page with the latest tools see: https://github.com/belugalearning/teach.belugalearning.com#update-to-latest

-## Tool API Req:
+# Tool API Req:

 ### Controls